 Unlike SOAP, REST is not constrained to XML, but instead can return XML, JSON, YAML or any other format depending on what the client requests.
 And unlike RPC, users aren’t required to know procedure names or specific parameters in a specific order.

-But one of the disadvantages of RESTful APIs is that you can lose the ability to maintain state in REST, such as within sessions.
-It can be more difficult for newer developers to use.
+One of the disadvantages of RESTful APIs is that you can lose the ability to maintain state in REST, such as within sessions.
+It can also be more difficult for newer developers to use.

 It’s important to understand what makes a REST API RESTful, and why these constraints exist before building your API.